 Our GREATEST Travel Secrets…

 Pop your email here & get the original Broke Backpacker Bible for FREE.

 Conclusion: Do I really need a backpacking stove?

 If you are heading off for a jaunt around South East Asia and have got plenty of money, a backpacking stove may not be necessary.

 If however you are an adventurous soul and plan on hitchhiking, camping and basically travelling on a budget then a backpacking stove is well worth having and can save you a fortune.
-Make sure you know how to use it before you hit the road.
+Whether you opt for the best budget backpacking stove or something higher-end, just make sure you know how to use it before you hit the road.

 The best backpacking stoves are reliable, durable and long lasting – your stove should last for years.
 When determining the best backpacking stove for you, take into consideration the various fuel types, trip length and location, size and weight preferences, people in the group, ease of use, boiling or simmering and stability.

 Buy the best stove out there before your awesome wilderness adventure.
 Happy cooking amigos!